vtattyba/VisionAssist/README.md

-# VisionAssist-
+# VisionAssist
+Designed a hardware-based UI to help people struggling with vision impairedness navigate through their environment.
+This project utilizes the power of TensorFlow and Computer Vision to process camera footage in real-time identifying objects in a user's path.
+This UI provides haptic feedback through a buzzer to notify if the object is in their path, and which path to take next.

 ## All UBHacking2019 Submissions can be found here: ##
 https://ubhacking2019.devpost.com/submissions

-## What is it?
-Designed a User Interface to help people struggling with blindness navigate through their environment.
-This project utilizes the power TensorFlow and Computer Vision to process camera footage in real-time identifying objects in a user's path.
-This UI provides haptic feedback through a buzzer to notify if the object is in their path, and which path to take next.

 ## Setting Up Pi
 **Raspberry Pi Camera**